 A licence is required for all bingo events that have a cost to play, regardless of the price.
 Free bingos are the only bingo events that do not require a licence.
 These are bingo event where it is completely free to play, no entry fee or donation is required and it is open to anyone who wants to play.

 Only charitable and religious organizations can hold a bingo and breakopen event.
 The LGCA licenses these types of organizations to conduct bingo and breakopen events in accordance with Section 207(1)(b) of the Criminal Code (Canada).
-If your organization has never been licensed, you must submit background information about your organization to determine your eligibility.
+To learn if an organization is eligible to apply for a licence, review the LGCA's eligibility guide (click here) for the requirements.
+If an organization has never been licensed or has not had a licence in three years or more, the organization must submit background information to show its eligibility for a licence.

 The licence fee is 1.5% of the actual gross revenue of the bingo and breakopen.
-The fee is due after the event when you submit your financial reports.
-The LGCA will let you know what your reporting requirements are when your licence is issued.
+The fee is due after the event when the financial reports are submitted.
+The LGCA will provide the reporting requirements when the licence is issued.

 All raffles held in conjunction with a bingo and breakopen event must have a raffle licence.